-The credit profile of the City of Barcelona (Baa1 stable) reflects the city's robust budgetary management and solid financial fundamentals in recent years, which have ensured a high self-financing capacity and low need for debt financing.
-Because of its self-imposed financial rules, Barcelona has generated high levels of operating surpluses during the last decade (18% on average) and limited its debt to below 60% of operating revenue (around 29% as of year-end 2020).
-Although the coronavirus pandemic led to lower tax revenue because of a slowdown in the city's economy, 2020 results showed a similar operating and financing performance as in 2019.
+The credit quality of the City of Barcelona (Baa1 stable) reflects the city's robust budgetary management and solid financial fundamentals in recent years, which have ensured a high self-financing capacity and low need for debt financing.
+Because of its self-imposed financial rules, Barcelona generated high levels of operating surpluses during the last decade (18% on average) and limited its debt to below 60% of operating revenue (around 29% as of year-end 2021).
+After one year of low tax revenue because of an economic slowdown in 2020, the rebound in the city's economy in 2021 improved Barcelona's gross operating balance (GOB) in the year.
+We expect this recovery to continue in the following two years.